onefangg/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Clears all saved customers**
+**Use case: Clears all data in the application**

 **MSS**

-1. User requests to list orders
+1. User requests to list all orders
 2. ReadyBakey shows a list of orders
-3. User requests to clear all saved customers
+3. User requests to list all customers
-4. ReadyBakey clears all customers
+4. ReadyBakey shows a list of customers
+5. ReadyBakey clears data from the application.

    Use case ends.